thomasWeise/oa/metaheuristics/randomSampling/README.md

 While it is not specified how the [`shuffle` method](https://numpy.org/devdocs/reference/random/generated/numpy.random.Generator.shuffle.html) of the [numpy random generator](https://numpy.org/devdocs/reference/random/generator.html) works, I assume that it will apply the Fisher-Yates shuffle algorithm&nbsp;[@FY1948STFBAAMR; @K1969SA].
 While we will use the optimized library method in [@lst:Op0Shuffle], for the sake of completeness, we show how the Fisher-Yates shuffle could be implemented in [@lst:fisher_yates].
 If we wanted, we could also replace the `random.shuffle(dest)` with `shuffle(dest, random)` in [@lst:Op0Shuffle].
+But &ndash; of course &ndash; it is *always* more efficient and safer to use a function of a well-tested library like [numpy](https://numpy.org/) than re-creating it using our own code.
 Anyway, with this very simple operator, we can now sample points&nbsp;$\sespel$ from the search space&nbsp;$\searchSpace$ uniformly at random.
 Since we can convert such points to Gantt charts using our decoding function&nbsp;$\decode$, this means that we can generate random (but feasible!)
 Gantt charts, too.